» Need Electrical Help? Ask the Electrician

 What To Do With The Ground Wire

 Where do I attach the ground wire?
-Grounding Wall Outlets and Light Switches: What to do When there is Nothing to Attach the Ground Wire, Grounding Wall Outlets and Light Switches, Ground Wires and Ungrounded Fixtures and Boxes, Bonding the Ground Wire.
+Grounding Wall Outlets and Light Switches: What to do When there is Nothing to Attach the Ground Wire to, Grounding Wall Outlets and Light Switches, Ground Wires and Ungrounded Fixtures and Boxes, Bonding the Ground Wire.

 Where and How to Attach a Ground Wire

 [ad#block]Electrical Question: What do I do with the ground wire for a porcelain ceiling lamp holder when there is no place to attach it?

 - I understand that on a porcelain ceiling lamp holder cooper wiring devices you do not need a ground wire and there is no place for it.